arazzaq-forgit/Visionedge/README.md

 ## Overview

-VisionEdge tackles a real bottleneck in production computer vision: running object detection on video streams without the CPU↔GPU data-copy overhead that kills throughput in naive pipelines.
+VisionEdge tackles a real bottleneck in the production computer vision: running object detection on video streams without the CPU↔GPU data-copy overhead that kills throughput in naive pipelines.
 The system decodes video, runs inference, and streams annotated results to a browser — with the compute-heavy path kept entirely on the GPU wherever possible.

 **Problem it solves:** standard OpenCV + PyTorch pipelines bottleneck on CPU decode and CPU↔GPU tensor transfers, making it hard to process multiple high-resolution streams in real time.
 VisionEdge addresses this with hardware-accelerated decoding, TensorRT-optimized inference, and a CuPy-based zero-copy pipeline.